apdev/howto-import-mbox-to-gmail/README.md

 aws configure
 ```

-Will prompt for AccessID and Secret, make sure that this user has read/write access from/to your S3 backup bucket.
+Will prompt for Access Key ID and Secret Access Key, make sure that this user has read/write access from/to your S3 backup bucket.
 Will also prompt for the region.

 ### Start copy